‘Jersey Shore’ Fans Appear To Be Disappointed In Jenni Farley’s Divorce Party Episode

-Fans of Jersey Shore: Family Vacation appeared to be disappointed in the series’ most recent episode, which focused on the finalization of Jenni Farley‘s divorce from Roger Matthews.
+Fans of Jersey Shore: Family Vacation appear to be disappointed in the series’ most recent episode, which focused on the finalization of Jenni Farley’s divorce from Roger Matthews.
 The show spent the better part of the hour-long episode planning and executing what they called a divorce party for the reality star.

-The show featured two main storylines for its latest installment.
-The first was the cast’s interrogation of pal Mike “The Situation” Sorrentino, peppering him with what life was like as a prison inmate.
+The show’s latest installment featured two main storylines.
+The first was the cast’s interrogation of Mike “The Situation” Sorrentino, peppering him with questions about life as a prison inmate.
 The group also spent time with Mike’s wife Lauren Sorrentino, giving the couple some sexy gifts to assist them in their pregnancy journey.

-The second featured story was the finalization of Jenni’s divorce and the difficulties she is experiencing co-parenting her two children, Greyson and Meilani, with her ex-husband as they hammered out visitation issues.
+The second featured story was the finalization of Jenni’s divorce and the difficulties of co-parenting her two children, Greyson and Meilani, with her ex-husband as they hammered out visitation issues.

 A storyline that could have dove deep into how difficult divorce can be on a couple as they learn to effectively co-parent turned into a raucous celebration of Jenni’s split, complete with drag queens and lots of Jersey Shore-style celebratory partying.

-While there were moments in the episode where Jenni was seen breaking down in tears over the lingering issues between herself and her ex-husband to Nicole and Deena, the majority of the episode was focused on making Jenni happy during this difficult period in her life.
+While there were moments in the episode where Jenni broke down in tears over the lingering issues between herself and her ex-husband, the majority of the episode was focused on making Jenni happy during this difficult time.

-This included lots of dancing, drag queens, drinking and a crown worn by Jenni which had the word divorced written in block letters, covered in rhinestones.
+The episode included lots of dancing, drag queens, drinking, and a crown worn by Jenni with the word “divorced” written in block letters and covered in rhinestones.
 With that, the reality star also wore a sash that revealed her new relationship status.

-The group which included Nicole “Snooki” Polizzi, Deena Nicole Cortese, Angelina Pivarnick, Paul “Pauly D” DelVecchio, Ronnie Ortiz-Magro and Vinny Guadagnino first went to a restaurant in Asbury Park, New Jersey, followed by a drag show.
+The group, which included Nicole “Snooki” Polizzi, Deena Nicole Cortese, Angelina Pivarnick, Paul “Pauly D” DelVecchio, Ronnie Ortiz-Magro, and Vinny Guadagnino, first went to a restaurant in Asbury Park, New Jersey, followed by a drag show.

 It was during this show that Angelina brought Nicole, Jenni, and Deena on stage to ask them to be bridesmaids in her wedding.
 These episodes were filmed prior to the reality star’s nuptials to Chris Larangeira in November 2019.

-“I bet your kids are gonna think that’s so cool when they grow up,” remarked one viewer of watching Jenni get a sexy lap dance from a drag queen on the episode and celebrating her divorce from their father.
+“I bet your kids are gonna think that’s so cool when they grow up,” remarked one viewer after watching Jenni get a sexy lap dance from a drag queen on the episode and celebrating her divorce.

 “She was single for 24 seconds no pun intended,” stated a second fan of the show, referencing the age of Jenni’s new boyfriend, professional wrestler Zack Clayton Carpinello.